 I've written a lot of articles about these fundamentals of happiness, like how an optimistic mindset can increase your happiness and how happiness is a choice in a lot of situations.

-If you are unhappy right now and thinking it's because you don't have any real meaningful relationships, then I want you to think again.
+If you are unhappy and think it's because you don't have any real meaningful relationships, then you may want to think again.